 My costume jewelry has gemstones in it.
 Can you plate it?
 Cubic zirconia's (CZ's): If the CZ's are set with prongs, we can usually plate your jewelry.
 If the CZ's are glued in, then they will need to be removed before plating and replaced afterward.
 Porous stones: In most cases if your jewelry has porous stones, like amber, coral, pearls, opals, turquoise, lapis,or larimar, your jewelry can not be plated.

 Can you plate my watch?
 We plate watch bands and watch cases.
-The movement and crystal must be removed before shipping to Fox Fine Jewelry.
+The movement and crystal must be removed before you bring it in to Fox Fine Jewelry.
 Seiko, Citizen, and Apple watches cannot be plated.
+We accept watch plating jobs in person only in our Ventura, CA store, and are not accepting plating work from remote clients.

 Most vintage watches have a coating than can't be plated over.
 Please inquire if you have any questions.